ZAdamMac/Tapestry/testing/TESTDOCS.md

 # Testing Documentation for Tapestry Project
-## Current as of release 1.0.0
+## Current as of release 1.1.0

 This document is intended to lay out a brief explanation of the correct use of `functional-tests.py` in testing Tapestry for use in development. **No fork may be pushed to Master until its version of dev.py passes all tests.** Functional Testing is the current best-fit method for testing Tapestry in a reproducible way during development and will likely remain such until the 2.0 rewrite.
+Going forward, new features should be added in such a way that they are unit-testable whenever possible.

 ## Preparing the Test Environment and tapestry-test.cfg
 `funtional-tests.py` relies on a testing environment to run its target script against.
 That environment can be constructed relatively simply using the included `corpusmaker.py`.
 The method of preparing this environment is simple: